catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 The test application
 ====================

-For the test application we will use the Google Cloud echoserver
+For our test application we will use a Google Cloud echoserver.
+To set this up, you will need to save the following as a .yml file:

 .. include:: _containers_assets/deployment-echoserver.yml

-Deploy this to the cluster with the following command.
+Once you've copied this, we can deploy it to the cluster with the following command.

 .. code-block:: console